-- 1. The calculation of any semester or GPA averages is done by multiplying the percentage for each course by the number of credit hours for each course divided by the total number of credit hours. - 2.
-In cases where the student has failed, their mark will be recorded by the course instructor as 35%, including all marks that fall below 35%.
+- I. The calculation of any semester or GPA averages is done by multiplying the percentage for each course by the number of credit hours for each course divided by the total number of credit hours. - 2.
+In cases where the student has failed, their mark will be recorded by the course instructor as 35%, including all marks that fall below 35%. - 3.
+All courses completed by the student are documented in their academic transcript.